acarril/acarril.github.io/_posts/2016-05-30-progess-bar.md

 ### Counting repetitions

-The number of repetitions is not guessed by `_dots` and I had to manually count the variables and enter the number.
+The number of repetitions in `rep` is not calculated by `_dots`, so I had to manually count the variables and enter the number.
 The number of variables  could be counted automatically with the help of the [`list` extended macro function](http://www.stata.com/manuals13/pmacrolists.pdf) `sizeof`.

 Expanding the last example, we could write: